MubashirMalik/learning-angular/README.md

 ### Topics to Revisit/Revise
 - Signals: Videos: [28, 32]
 - Maybe some guide here after reading notes (if not enough) so if i have work with modules, this guide is still useful.
+- Topics covered in <16 but not found in newer course so need to revisit lectures or any resource and make notes:
+    - View Child
+    - Component Lifecycle hook: ngOnInit etc
+    - Content Child

 ## Angular < 16